tapio/live-server/README.md

 You can configure the port to be used by the server by adding the `--port=<number>` runtime option when invoking live-server, or by setting the `PORT` environment variable prior to running live-server.

+Use parameter `--no-browser` to suppress automatic web browser launching.

 Usage from node
 ---------------